-If you are working or are about to work for an AGMA signatory company, or have worked for one in the past, and have not yet joined AGMA, we encourage you to do so today!
+If you currently work, have worked, or are about to work under an AGMA contract, we encourage you to join AGMA today!
 You must provide the completed and signed application and a copy of your most recent AGMA contract or offer letter from an AGMA company.
 A full explanation of AGMA’s initiation fee and dues can be found on the application and below.

 By joining AGMA you increase the collective power of artists to make positive change in their workplaces and in their lives!

 Along with the engagement and participation of the membership, union dues are one of your union’s greatest sources of power.
 By pooling the resources of all AGMA members, we harness the power to bargain effectively, enforce the contractual and legal rights of our members, increase union power through outreach and organizing, and affect positive change in our industries.

 AGMA is a democratic union, and the decision-making body for the union – the AGMA Board of Governors – is made up of members just like you who are elected every two years by vote of the full membership.
 The AGMA Board of Governors is responsible for setting union policy, final approval of all contracts and agreements, management of union funds, and protecting all members from unfair or unsafe practices and conditions at work.